chaek0115/london_neighbourhood_recommendation_dashboard/README.md

     ```
 ---

-## 🧪 How to Test
+## 🧪 How to Test Data Processing

-This project can be tested end-to-end with sample datasets (5 - 10 rows each) to avoid large downloads and API costs.
+The data processing can be tested with sample data (10 rows each) and full postcode data.
+These can be found in the `sample/` folder.
+Testing for Streamlit Dashboard is not available, as sample data will not be sufficient for Streamlit to function well.
+To see how the dashboard works, visit the dashboard link embedded in the Launch App section.

 ### Steps:
 1. **Use the sample datasets**